 - United States Court of Appeals for the Fourth Circuit

-Lyndey is an active member of the United Way of the Midlands, serving on the annual Campaign Cabinet for her third year, and formerly serving as a member of the Board of Directors for 2019-2020 and Immediate Past Chair of the Young Leaders Society.
+Lyndey is an active member of the United Way of the Midlands, serving on the annual Campaign Cabinet for her third year, and formerly serving as a member of the Board of Directors and Past Chair of the Young Leaders Society.
 Lyndey also serves as Vice President of the Furman University Young Alumni Council.
 Within Adams and Reese, Lyndey actively volunteers with the HUGS Committee through which she assists the firm in implementing community service activities in Columbia.

 She also gives back to the community through pro bono legal services.
 She currently serves as Chair of the South Carolina Bar Young Lawyers Division Pro Bono Committee and is also the Pro Bono Coordinator for Adams and Reese’s Columbia office.
 She is a volunteer with the South Carolina Law Answers Program, operated by the South Carolina Bar, which provides access to free legal advice for citizens who have a household income less than 250% of the federal poverty level and who do not have liquid assets exceeding $5,000 in value.
 She is also involved with the South Carolina Appleseed Legal Justice Center’s Lawyers 4 Vets program, a pro bono legal clinic for veterans.